Dfenestrator/GooPyCharts/README.md

 - automatic datetime/string/numeric detection on x-axis input (a huge pain point in both MATLAB and matplotlib)
 - Easy webpage integration (just copy and paste the HTML/Javascript from the output HTML file)

-## Comparisons to matplotlib and MATLAB
+## Comparisons to Matplotlib and MATLAB
 See the readme's compareToMatplotlib.md and compareToMatlab.md.

 Please report bugs to me and I'll do my best to fix them in short order.